-Mountain lifers never shy away from a little weather, and we built this jacket to be the trusted shell that keeps you out there when the forecast calls for wet.
-Fully seam-sealed and with a weather-shedding DWR finish, the Teton-tested 2.5L PeakProof™ ripstop material seals out storms and is made with 100% recycled nylon for a lighter environmental impact.
-Pack it into its own pocket and clip onto a pack or stash in the truck for a bit of storm insurance.
+Mountain lifers never shy away from a little weather, and we built the Rollick to be the trusted shell to keep you out there when the forecast calls for rain.
+Teton-tested 2.5L PeakProof™ ripstop material seals out storms, with a weather-shedding DWR finish and 100% recycled nylon for a lighter environmental impact.
+Fully seam-sealed and fully featured, it can still pack it into its own pocket to clip onto a pack or stash in the truck for a bit of storm insurance.
 Underarm vents allow cooling airflow and an interior zippered chest pocket stashes the essentials.
-The storm-sealing hem, YKK® reverse coil zips and a bonded-brim hood provide functional features while still looking low-key in town.
+The storm-sealing hem, YKK® reverse coil zips and a bonded-brim hood provide functional features that still look low-key in town.

 In our outdoor world, not all shell fabrics rate the same, which is why we decided to set a Stio® standard for mountain-rated protection you can trust when rough weather descends.
 Our new PeakProof™ rating ensures a Teton-tested level of waterproof technology and breathable comfort for elevated action in mountain environments.